texastribune/data-visuals-guides/computer-setup.md

 Now you can type `subl <path>` in your terminal and Sublime will open that file or folder.

+### VS Code

+[Download the installer](https://code.visualstudio.com/download) and install as normal.

+#### Hook VS Code into your terminal on Mac

+If you want to be able to open VS Code from your Terminal on your Mac, you'll need to [follow this guide](https://code.visualstudio.com/docs/setup/mac).

+Now you can type `code <path>` in your terminal and Sublime will open that file or folder.

 ## Installing Homebrew

 Homebrew describes itself as "The missing package manager for MacOS."
 This means that it helps with the installation of many of the tools you'll use.